Make Fun Of Life!

 Phillip my bag with candy, please!

-Tip: Put your name on the inside of your goodies bag or bucket so it will not get mixed up with the other trick-or-treaters’ bags or buckets of treats.
+Tip: Put your name on the inside bottom of your goodies bag or bucket so it will not get mixed up with the other trick-or-treaters’ bags or buckets of treats.

 When witches go riding